OlgaTkachenkoWebdev/lighthouse-web-notes/Week_2/Day_1/Day_1.md

 - A testing framework
 - By default, looks in the `test` folder for test files to run

+**Mocha** gives us the `describe` and `it` functions.
+Each `it` is a test, and each test should have at least **one** assertion.

 ### Chai
 - An **assertion** library
 - We can use _assertions_ to describe the desired outcome of our code
 - Chai offers three different interfaces: `should`, `expect`, and `assert`
 - For most uses, choosing which interface to use is a matter of preference

+**Chai** is an assertion library.
+It gives us `assertion` functions so that we no longer have to use other assertion functions.
+Chai assertion functions are deliberately designed to play nice with testing frameworks like Mocha.

 ```javascript
 // should